paulinia/pilang/README.md

 Comments in pilang are denoted by question marks.

 ```
-noacomment : 5 " + 4 is a comment " still a comment
+notacomment : 5 " + 4 is a comment " still a comment
 ```

 ### Logic in pilang

 Pilang doesn't have a built-in boolean type.
 Instead, it uses integers as booleans.
 If an integer is positive, it's true.
 If it's nonpositive (zero or less), then the truth value is false.

-Note that pilang doesn't have built-in equal, greater or less operators.
-In the test file _math.pi_ equal is implemented as below.
+Note that pilang does have neither built-in equal, greater nor less operators.
+In the test file _math.pi_, equal is implemented as below.

 ```
 to_bool : [](@res